 We talked about it in a previous article: the Divi theme allows you to add your advertising banners in the places provided for this purpose.
 This is set from the Divi > Theme Options > Advertising tab.

 8. Plugin no longer needed: To Top

 This is a plugin that must have had its heyday in the old days when WordPress themes didn't think about the user experience.
 It is certainly still useful for thousands of sites but not for sites using the Divi theme.

 9. No need for Page Scroll to ID

 Page Scroll to ID allows you to add a "scroll" to a section of the page.
-This is especially necessary when you want to create a onepage site.
-If you use it and you realize a redesign with the Divi themeYou can disable this extension because Divi easily allows you to use this feature.
+This is particularly necessary when you want to create a onepage site.
+If you use it and make a redesign with the Divi themeYou can disable this extension as Divi easily allows you to use this feature.